anandology/python-practice-book/source/1-getting-started.rst

     >>>

 Notice the indentation.
 Python uses indentation to identify code blocks.
-The ``...`` is the secondary prompt, which python uses to denote that it is expecting some more input.
+The ``...`` is the secondary prompt, which python interpreter uses to denote that it is expecting some more input.

 The ``if`` statement can have optional ``else`` clause, which is executed when the boolean expression is ``False``.